mrnold/catlandr/readme.txt

 Cat Lander is a game inspired by this "Cats in Space" programming contest: http://www.cemetech.net/forum/viewtopic.php?t=10921

+It was developed for the TI86 graphing calculator, and ported to the TI84+SE.
+Other TI83+ derivatives may work, but have not been tested.

 How to play:
  - Avoid the exuberant moon cat long enough to land and deliver its meal.

 Keys:
  - Left, right: fly left or right until you find the flat landing zone.
  - Up, down: either one keeps you in the air.
 Land gently!
- - Exit: quit the game immediately.
+ - Exit/Del: quit the game immediately.
- - F1: show the menu.
+ - F1/Y=: show the menu.
- - F2: generate a new moon (only works when the menu is showing).
+ - F2/WINDOW: generate a new moon (only works when the menu is showing).
  - 2ND: drop a cat treat to slow down the moon cat for two seconds.

 Tips: